qmk/qmk_firmware/keyboards/handwired/pteron/keymaps/alzafacon/README.md

+# alzafacon pteron layout

 This keymap is for builds with elite-c controllers.
-Also I prefer to hand-wire with `DIODE_DIRECTION COL2ROW`
+Also notice `DIODE_DIRECTION COL2ROW`.
+I prefer to hand-wire this way.